Murzynek Bambo: Accusations of racism

-In recent decades, Murzynek Bambo has been accused of racism and of presenting a culturally and socio-economically demeaning view of Africans.
+In the 21st century, Murzynek Bambo has been accused of racism and of presenting a culturally and socio-economically demeaning view of Africans.
 Writer Patrycja Pirog notes that the poem is a "story of an enlightened Europe trying to civilize a savage" which, despite its seemingly innocuous nature, perpetuates harmful primitivist stereotypes of European colonialism and contributes to promoting racist attitudes toward Black people in contemporary Poland.
 In the opinion of Margaret Ohia, who researched racism in the Polish language at the University of California, the protagonist of the poem is presented as inferior to the presumably white reader.
 The phrase Murzynek Bambo is often used in children's name-calling when the target is a black child.

 Other Polish critics contend that the contemporary claims of the poem's seeming racism are exaggerated and anachronistic.
 Referencing Alan Gribben's controversial attempt to expurgate Mark Twain's Tom Sawyer and Adventures of Huckleberry Finn, conservative journalist Adam Kowalczyk dismisses the notion that Murzynek Bambo promotes racism in Poland.
 A reader of Gazeta Wyborcza, a major liberal newspaper in Poland, Ewa Trzeszczkowska, describes in a letter how she identifies with Bambo: "For me, this work was and is a cheerful story about a naughty boy from a distant, exotic country, that, although so distant – both the country and the boy – is also similar to me.
 He has a joy of life which is expressed, amongst other ways, in the climbing of the trees (I climbed them too), and has a slight note of defiance, independence, liberty.
 Which was and is close to me!"
 She writes that she does not suspect "the author of these words of bad intentions", though she admits feeling discomfort reading that Bambo fears baths because he might become white.
 The linguist Katarzyna Kłosińska has described Murzynek Bambo as incorporating offensive and overtly racialised stereotypes in its depiction of Africans.
 However, she has questioned how attuned to such tropes the poem's readers may historically have been, comparing the work to such contemporary depictions of Indians, Native Americans and Gorals by Kornel Makuszyński, for example.